dudeNumber4/database-migration/README.md

 # Database Change Management System
 A system for automating the propogation of database changes throughout all dev/stage/prod instances.
 Database diff scripts are generated between database state changes (`GenerateMigrationScript.ps1`).
-Ad-Hoc scripts can be added at any time as well.  `CommitDatabaseScripts.ps1` adds scripts to DatabaseMigrationScripts.resources.
+Ad-Hoc scripts can be added at any time as well.  `CommitDatabaseScripts.ps1` adds scripts to a known directory for execution at runtime.
 Scripts are numbered so that they can be replayed at any time (such as when creating an entirely new database and bringing it up to current state).
 The record of scripts that have been executed is kept in a table created by `MigrationsJournal.sql`.
-This script is placed as script #1 the first time `CommitDatabaseScripts.ps1` is run.
-At script exetution time ("Service" below), this journal is ensured to be present first.
+This script is placed as script #1 in the script runtime directory.
+At script execution time ("Service" below), this journal is ensured to be present first.
 The Service accounts for multiple instances starting up concurrently.

 ## Components
 * Database Project
   * Powershell Scripts
   * Database compare: `UpdateProject.scmp`
-  * Assumes directories "Scripts" and their 2 subdirectories exist.
+  * Well known "Scripts" and it's 2 subdirectories.
   * `DatabaseState.dacpac`: A file that captures database state represented by the project.
 * DatabaseMigrator: A C# project that processes the scripts.
   * `DatabaseMigrator.cs`: entry point.
-  * `DatabaseMigrationScripts.resources`: A resource file that contains the scripts that originated in the database project.
+  * DatabaseMigration/RuntimeScripts: Folder that contains the scripts that originated in the database project.
 * Service: A sample service that utilizes DatabaseMigrator
 * Git Hooks: Refer to the separate ReadMe in the GitHooks folder.